metafates/mangal/README.md

   mangal [command]

 Available Commands:
-  check-update Check if new version is available cleanup      Remove cached and temp files completion   Generate the autocompletion script for the specified shell config       Config actions formats      Information about available formats help         Help about any command inline       Search & Download manga in inline mode version      Show version
+  cleanup     Remove cached and temp files completion  Generate the autocompletion script for the specified shell config      Config actions doctor      Run this in case of any errors formats     Information about available formats help        Help about any command inline      Search & Download manga in inline mode latest      Check if latest version of Mangal is used version     Show version

 Flags:
   -c, --config string   use config from path